Skip to Content

 Other Outdoor Summertime Activities In Tremblant

+The summer activities in Mont Tremblant Village don’t just stop at the mountain!
 There’s something for everyone in the village, whether you’re very active or the sit by the pool type.

-P.S.
 An easy way to get around the village is to ride the Cabriolet in Tremblant.
-The Cabriolet is a free chair lift that brings you from the bottom to the top of the hill (or vice versa).
+The Cabriolet is a free chair lift that brings you from the bottom to the top of the village (or vice versa).
+On top of it being a super practical way to get around Mont Tremblant Village, it’s also an exhilarating ride with an overhead view of the entire village… if you can bear to look down!

 cabriolet-tremblant-in-the-summer